w3c-webmob/installable-webapps/ios_standalone/README.md

 Oddly, many web apps (5%, or 19) incorrectly claim that they can run as standalone - but contain a markup error in their HTML that prevents the application from actually doing so!
 Of those, 12 out of 19 (63%) even go as far as to include an icon.
 These icons are still useful when the app is added to the home screen or bookmarked - just the web apps won't run as standalone.

-For more details, see the "[other observations](#other-observations)" and the "[All questions](#all-questions)" section.
+For more details, see the "[Other observations](#other-observations)" and the "[all questions](#all-questions)" section.

 ## Recommendations to implementers/W3C
 From our findings, this is what we would recommend implementers and the W3C consider when standardizing this technology.

 * It has to be possible for users to follow hyperlinks in standalone applications.
 Even though iOS doesn't support this functionality, the data clearly shows developers rely on this core capability of the Web.
 * It needs to be possible to open some links in the system default browser: it doesn't make sense to open some links, like ads, within the application.